-To help with this mission, we’ve teamed up with the Carpet & Rug Institute to provide you with 12 smart tips that will help motivate your kids to read this summer, including our exclusive free printable “Summer Reading Kit” which is jam‐packed with incentives (reward tokens and coupons), a reading log, challenge check‐list, and creative projects.
+To help with this mission, we’re providing you with 12 smart tips that will help motivate your kids to read this summer, including our exclusive free printable “Summer Reading Kit” which is jam-packed with incentives (reward tokens and coupons), a reading log, challenge check-list, and creative projects.

 By using the right tools and setting the right environment, we’re confident that even the most reluctant reader will be clamoring to pick up a book this summer (and yes, put down that tablet!).

 PIN for when you want to encourage your kids to read